lhorie/wu-template/README.md

 Templates do two types of variable binding:

-- collection binding: to bind a collection, the variable must appear as an attribute name on an HTML element, e.g. `<div :collection:></div>`.
+- collection binding: to bind an array or object to a template variable, the variable must appear as an attribute name on an HTML element, e.g. `<div :collection:></div>`.

-  Attempting to bind anything that is not either an array or an object will cause errors.
-Note that these variable names must conform to [XML attribute name rules](http://razzed.com/2009/01/30/valid-characters-in-attribute-names-in-htmlxml/)
+  Binding anything that is not either an array or an object as an HTML attribute will cause errors.
+Likewise, binding collections anywhere else yields undefined behavior.

+  Note that variable names for collection bindings must conform to [XML attribute name rules](http://razzed.com/2009/01/30/valid-characters-in-attribute-names-in-htmlxml/) (e.g., `:book-list:` is valid, `:books+magazines:` is not).

-- scalar binding: aka printable values (strings, numbers, included templates, etc) can appear mostly anywhere else in a template
+- scalar binding: aka printable values (strings, numbers, included templates, etc) can appear mostly anywhere else in a template, except as tag names.